Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

+which corresponds to the following process.
+Start with $f \in \Linf_P\left( \X, \R^{d_0} \right)$.
+On the one hand, sample $f$ to get a graph signal on $G_n$, and then pass it through the discrete MPGNN $\Theta_{G_n}$.
+On the other hand, first pass $f$ through the continuous counterpart cMPGNN $\Theta_{W, P}$, and then sample the result to get a graph signal on $G_n$.
+Compare these two graph signals.

-Our first theorem is based on the Mcdiarmid inequality~\ref{th: Multi dimendional McD}.
-It encompasses a whole class of MPGNNs that includes Examples~\ref{ex: 1},~\ref{ex: 2} and~\ref{ex: 3} but not~\ref{ex: 4}.
-For the latter, we obtain a different bound based on other concentration inequalities similar to what has been done for the case~\ref{ex: 4-d} in the previous section.
+Our first theorem is based on the bounded differences method and the McDiarmid inequality (\cref{th: Multi dimendional McD Holder}).
+It encompasses numerous examples of MPGNNs that include~\cref{ex: 1,ex: 2,ex: 3,ex: 4}.
+For~\cref{ex: 5} however, we obtain a different bound based on other concentration inequalities.